Man found dead in SUV, Edmonton homicide detectives on the case

 Sean Amato

-Police are looking for help in the suspicious death of a man found in a vehicle in north Edmonton Wednesday morning.
+Police are looking for help in the suspicious death of a man found in a vehicle in northwest Edmonton Wednesday morning.

 Officers were called to the scene at 163 Avenue and 103 Street at 7:22 a.m.